IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 ```

 When all your pods are running, run the following commands to check your pod names.
+Keep in mind that it may take a few moments for your PersistentVolumes to be dynamically created.

 ```bash
 kubectl get pods